 March is National Brain Injury Awareness Month and today is Brain Injury Awareness Day.
 The purpose of these occasions is to help raise awareness and educate the public about prevention of these devastating injuries.

-Each year, more than 3.5 million Americans, including 107,000 Massachusetts residents, suffer an acquired brain injury (ABI).
+Each year, more than 3.5 million Americans suffer an acquired brain injury (ABI).
 More than 12 million people nationwide deal with the impact of an ABI on a daily basis.

 An ABI is a non-hereditary, degenerative, congenital, or birth trauma-related brain injury.
 ABIs are caused by traumatic brain injuries (TBI) or non-traumatic brain injuries.